 I wasn’t loving myself, and I was harming myself with my actions.
 Did that for many years, until I finally got to understand where were my actions coming from.
 They were all coming from anger.

 But all that anger is, is the repression of fear.
 I was still that little girl, afraid in her room, hoping that none would come raging through the door, screaming that I did something bad.
 I was craving attention and love.

 That’s all I ever wanted, but the wound was so deep, I couldn’t even tell you where it all started.
 I never had compassion for myself.
 Therefore, I never had compassion for others.
 I had an entire list of social qualities I was lacking and I was trying to compensate though what I did know.
 That was more than shouting and speaking badly of people.

-For the last 4 years, I have been actively travelling and learning about myself, who I am, what are the things I like and the things I don’t like.
+For the last five years, I have been actively travelling and learning about myself (achieved a lot of personal development), who I am, what are the things I like and the things I don’t like.
 That’s why I travel, and I believe every 18-old should do too.
 Evolving as a person never stops, but it has to start somewhere, and for me, it was through travelling.

 Most importantly, travelling thought me that most people don’t really care about me, and the things they say, says more about them than it says about me.
 And that made me a lot more peaceful and less contradictory.

 I learnt to understand people more though actions and gestures.
 I lived in countries in which I couldn’t understand the language.
 And English was not always a communication channel.
 That’s why it was no point for me to try to explain something in English but rather learnt to listen and pay attention to non-verbal signs.
 To expressions and tones.

 Remember that most people, even if you understand the language, they can choose the words they WANT to say, but their gestures and expression will always say what they INTENT to say.
 And picking up others’ intention is even more important than the word coming out of their mouth.